Ekman/valheim-docker/README.md

 # Valheim Docker

 Run a Valheim dedicated server using Docker.
 There are plenty of other solutions out there that has way more features than this.
-However, I wanted a bare minimum setup that does not contain any fuss.
+I wanted a bare minimum setup.

 ## Installation